devleaks/cockpitdecks/cockpitdecks/decks/resources/README.md

 - `none`: No activation, button is display only, like power LED.
 - `press`: Simple press button (*1 event*)
 - `longpress`: Long press button (*1 event*), Streamdeck specific, which does not provide timing info.
 See https://github.com/abcminiuser/python-elgato-streamdeck/issues/141.
-- `push`: Press button (*2 events*, pushed, released)
+- `push`: Press button (*2 events*, pushed, released, remain pushed as long as necessary.)
 - `encoder`: Encoder (2 events, turn clockwise, counter-clockwise, stepped)
 - `cursor`: Continuous value between a minimum and a maximum values, produce a countinuous number within range.
-Slide is a historical synonnym.
+Slide, slider is a historical synonnym.
 - `swipe`: (a touch surface, complex events between touched, dragged, released, modelled into simpler events.)

 (Currently, there is little distinction between `press` and `push` events.
 The difference being that since press events have only one event, they cannot be used for activation that requires a timing like `long-press`.)